What is a Belt Lipectomy?

 - Hematoma – Visible pooling of blood under your skin.

-- Wound dehiscence – Partial or total separation of wound edges after it has been sutured
+- Wound dehiscence – Partial or total separation of wound edges after surgery.

 Further Reading – Medical References